weglot/documentation/source/includes/endpoints/_translate.md

-title | the title of the page where these sentences come from request_url | the URL where the request is from bot | link to user agent : check at [BotType resource](#bottype) for more details from_words | array of sentence in original language.
-Each words contains 2 parameters to_words | array of sentence in destination language.
+title | the title of the page where these sentences come from request_url | the URL where the request is from bot | link to user agent : check at [BotType resource](#bottype) for more details from_words | array of sentence in original language. to_words | array of sentence in destination language.
 This is the important part !